 To achieve the implementation of relevant management actions, a program of implementation has been developed.
 The proposed implementation strategy is presented in Section 3.
-The proposed program provides information on the estimated costs of each measure, the agency / organisation responsible for the action, as well as the priority and timeline for implementation.
+The proposed

-It is recommended that 2-5 year monitoring of the plan be undertaken for progress against the recommended actions, and to ensure that the findings of the plan continue to be referenced as development is undertaken in the catchment.
+It is recommended that 2 - 5 year monitoring of the plan be undertaken for progress against the recommended actions, and to ensure that the findings of the plan continue to be referenced as development is undertaken in the catchment.